The little girl had lost a parent to cancer, and the pain was so great she could not speak of it. Not to anyone – except Basil.

-Graham, a Licensed Professional Counselor, also works with Horses for Change, a Gunnison-based horse therapy program that specializes in trauma, anxiety, grief and loss in children as well as adults.
+Graham, a licensed professional counselor, also works with Horses for Change, a Gunnison-based horse therapy program that specializes trauma, anxiety, grief and loss in children as well as adults.

-In the past year, Horses for Change worked with 45 to 50 local children at the Gunnison rodeo grounds, most of the youngsters having been referred by school professionals.
+In the past year, Horses for Change worked with 45 to 50 local children at the Gunnison rodeo grounds, most of them having been referred by school professionals.
 Horses for Change is one of at least 15 programs in Colorado affiliated with the Equine Assisted Growth and Learning Association.

 “For a child whose heart may have been broken, having that unconditional love, that interaction with a creature that’s not judging them is so powerful,” Graham said.
 “Animals give complete, instant feedback.
 They don’t mince words.
 They don’t lie.
 Most children don’t either.
 They operate on levels that are very much alike.”